Attitude Adjustment

 • The margins determine success:

-• Eating 200 calories less every day will net losing about 28 pounds in one year.
+• Eating 200 calories less every day will generate a net loss of ~28 pounds (~13 kg) across one year.

 • In the MLB, the average player’s batting average is ~28.3%, and the Hall of Fame starts at 30.2%.